-''' This is a simple example local.cfg file which shows off options for creating your own local.cfg This overrides the default value of "dspace.dir" in dspace.cfg dspace.dir = C:/dspace/ This overrides the default value of "dspace.server.url" in dspace.cfg dspace.server.url = https://dspace.myuniversity.edu/server The overrides the default "dspace.ui.url" setting it to the same value as my "baseUrl" above dspace.ui.url = https://dspace.myuniversity.edu If our database settings are the same as the default ones in dspace.cfg, then, we may be able to simply customize the db.username and db.password db.username = myuser db.password = mypassword For DSpace, we want the LDAP and Password authentication plugins enabled This overrides the default AuthenticationMethod in /config/modules/authentication.cfg Since we specified the same key twice, these two values are appended (see Configuration File Syntax above) plugin.sequence.org.dspace.authenticate.AuthenticationMethod = org.dspace.authenticate.LDAPAuthentication plugin.sequence.org.dspace.authenticate.AuthenticationMethod = org.dspace.authenticate.PasswordAuthentication We also can reference other configurations in values.
-For instance, we can set the "mail.admin" and the "feedback.recipient" to be the same email mail.admin = myemail@myuniversity.edu feedback.recipient = ${mail.admin} For the example, we'll override the default oai, path in /config/modules/oai.cfg This puts our OAI-PMH interface at ${dspace.server.url}/oaipmh oai.path = oaipmh We'll also override the default oai.solr.url in /config/modules/oai.cfg Notice here we're referencing a configuration (solr.server) that only exists in dspace.cfg This is allowed.
-Your local.cfg can reference configs from other .cfg files. oai.solr.url = ${solr.server}/oaipmh Finally, this local.cfg also supports adding "include=" statements, to include additional local configuration files.
+''' This is a simple example local.cfg file which shows off options for creating your own local.cfg This overrides the default value of "dspace.dir" in dspace.cfg dspace.dir = C:/dspace/ This overrides the default value of "dspace.baseUrl" in dspace.cfg dspace.baseUrl = http://dspace.myuniversity.edu The overrides the default "dspace.url" setting it to the same value as my "baseUrl" above dspace.url = ${dspace.baseUrl} If our database settings are the same as the default ones in dspace.cfg, then, we may be able to simply customize the db.username and db.password db.username = myuser db.password = mypassword For DSpace, we want the LDAP and Password authentication plugins enabled This overrides the default AuthenticationMethod in /config/modules/authentication.cfg Since we specified the same key twice, these two values are appended (see Configuration File Syntax above) plugin.sequence.org.dspace.authenticate.AuthenticationMethod = org.dspace.authenticate.LDAPAuthentication plugin.sequence.org.dspace.authenticate.AuthenticationMethod = org.dspace.authenticate.PasswordAuthentication For the example, we'll override the default oai.url in /config/modules/oai.cfg oai.url = ${dspace.baseUrl}/oaipmh We'll also override the default oai.solr.url in /config/modules/oai.cfg Notice here we're referencing a configuration (solr.server) that only exists in dspace.cfg This is allowed.
+Your local.cfg can reference configs from other .cfg files. oai.solr.url=${solr.server}/oaipmh Finally, this local.cfg also supports adding "include=" statements, to include additional local configuration files.
 In this example, a local-rest.cfg and local-curate.cfg (in the same directory) will automatically be included as part of this local.cfg.
 This allows you to subdivide you local configs in as many (or few) config files as you desire. include = local-rest.cfg include = local-curate.cfg '''